-Subsequent to the end of the quarter, on May 5, 2011, we entered into a Securities Purchase Agreement with certain accredited investors pursuant to which, on May 6, 2011, we sold to the investors an aggregate of 2,857,143 shares of our common stock at a purchase price of \$5.25 per share for aggregate gross proceeds of approximately \$15 million.
-We paid cash compensation of approximately \$1,050,000 in placement agent fees and agreed to reimburse up to \$25,000 of placement agent out-of-pocket expenses incurred in connection with the financing, including fees and expenses of legal counsel and other advisors of the placement agent.
+In May 2011, we entered into a Securities Purchase Agreement with certain accredited investors pursuant to which, we sold to the investors an aggregate of 2,857,143 shares of our common stock at a purchase price of \$5.25 per share for aggregate gross proceeds of \$15,000,000.
+We paid cash compensation of approximately \$1,050,000 in placement agent fees and reimbursed \$25,000 of placement agent out-of-pocket expenses incurred in connection with the financing.
+In addition, we incurred legal fees of approximately \$80,000 in connection with the private placement.